-Leases are classified as finance leases when substantially all of the risks and rewards of ownership transfer from the company to the leases are recorded as receivables at the company's net investment in the leases.
-Transce lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the lease investment outstanding in respect of the lease.
+Leases are classified as finance leases when substantially all of the risks and rewards of ownership transfer from the company to the lessee.
+Amounts due from lessees under finance leases are recorded as receivables at the company's net investment in the leases.
+Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the net investment outstanding in respect of the lease.